Skip to main content

 HomeHousingRight to Buy

 The Right to Buy scheme gives eligible council tenants in England the right to purchase their home at a discount.
-The discount can be substantial — up to £102,400 outside London, or £136,400 in London.
+Following reforms in 2025 to 2026 the discount is now much smaller than before: it starts at 5% of the property's value, rises by 1% for each extra year as a tenant, and is capped at 15% of the value or a regional cash limit (between £16,000 and £38,000), whichever is lower.
 Housing association tenants may have the Right to Acquire, which offers a smaller discount.
 This guide explains eligibility, discounts, the application process, and important pitfalls to avoid.

 Who can use Right to Buy?